On partition functions and phases of scalars in AdS: One-loop effective action at zero and finite temperature

 The measures $\m(\l)$ and $1/k^{d}$ are obtained from

-\beqa \la \l,\vec{k}|\l^{\prime}\vec{k}^{'}\ra &=& \int d^{d+1}x \sqrt{g}~ e^{-i(\vec{k}-\vec{k}^{\prime}).\vec{x}}\left(ky\right)^{d/2}\left(k^{\prime}y\right)^{d/2}K_{i\l}(ky) K_{i\l^{\prime}}(k^{'}y)\non &=& L^{d+1}k^d(2\p)^d\d^d(\vec{k}-\vec{k}^{\prime})\int \f{dy}{y}K_{i\l}(ky) K_{i\l^{\prime}}(k^{\prime}y)\non &=& L^{d+1}k^d(2\p)^d\d^d(\vec{k}-\vec{k}^{\prime})\f{\d(\l-\l^{\prime})}{\m(\l)} \eeqa so that
+\beqa \la \l,\vec{k}|\l^{\prime},\vec{k}^{'}\ra &=& \int d^{d+1}x \sqrt{g}~ e^{-i(\vec{k}-\vec{k}^{\prime}).\vec{x}}\left(ky\right)^{d/2}\left(k^{\prime}y\right)^{d/2}K_{i\l}(ky) K_{i\l^{\prime}}(k^{'}y)\non &=& L^{d+1}k^d(2\p)^d\d^d(\vec{k}-\vec{k}^{\prime})\int \f{dy}{y}K_{i\l}(ky) K_{i\l^{\prime}}(k^{\prime}y)\non &=& L^{d+1}k^d(2\p)^d\d^d(\vec{k}-\vec{k}^{\prime})\f{\d(\l-\l^{\prime})}{\m(\l)} \eeqa so that

-\beqa \int \frac{d^d k}{(2\pi)^d}\f{1}{(L^{d+1}k^d)} \int d\l ~\m(\l) \la \l,\vec{k}|\l^{'}\vec{k}^{'}\ra =1 \eeqa
+\beqa \int \frac{d^d k}{(2\pi)^d}\f{1}{(L^{d+1}k^d)} \int d\l ~\m(\l) \la \l,\vec{k}|\l^{'},\vec{k}^{'}\ra =1 \eeqa

-The trace can be computed by perform the integrals in various orders.
-One can first integrate over $k$ in (\ref{trace1}) and further performing the integral over $\l$ by closing the contour in the upper half of the complex $\l$ plane.
+The trace can be computed by performing the integrals in various orders.
+One can first integrate over $k$ in (\ref{trace1}) and further perform the integral over $\l$ by closing the contour in the upper half of the complex $\l$ plane.
 This has been done in Appendix \ref{var}.